Techtonica/curriculum/react-js/react-part-5-full-apps.md

 ### Bored with the TODO Domain?

-Try creating a Twitter clone app using this [bonus challenge assignment](/projects/react-tweeter.md).
+Try creating a Twitter (or X) clone app using this [bonus challenge assignment](/projects/react-tweeter.md).

 ### Supplemental Materials